Dom-aka-Doke/Advanced-SNES-ROM-Utility/README.md

 ### Commandline (CLI)
 - Use Windows Commandline (CMD) for executing batch operations (or just for processing a single file, if you prefer using the commandline)
 - Build your own command chain to execute operations in the order you specified!
+> **Note**<br>
-  - Note: Deinterleaving and interleaving might require user action!
+Deinterleaving and interleaving might require user action!
 This will bring up a windows form and can only work within a Windows environment!

 __Example:__